arifrahman1112/sqlalchamy/README.md

 # Simple CRUD for products and product details using SQLAlchemy ORM,
+## How to User it- Download the code and run as a python Script

 ## Create an engine and bind it to the base class with Mysql